This is the full prologue of to-be Eternal Defenders book one.

 “It might be sad, but as long as they live long enough to know their son and raise him, your legacy will live on,” Ereanel said, nodding towards the name of Jandiel inscribed on the stone.

-“Once she’ll see your son, she’ll ask when I’ll be willing to become a father,” Ereanel commented.
+“Once she sees your son, she’ll ask when I’ll be willing to become a father,” Ereanel commented.
 “I can’t imagine how the battlefield would look like with both of us needing to divide our time between our duty and our family, so she’ll need to wait a bit more, a decade or two at least.”

 “So, who else knows about the good news?”
 Ereanel asked.

 Kraasian once again looked at the stone.
-“Since Jandiel founded the Order, tens of generations lived and died knowing nothing but this.
+“Since Jandiel founded the Order, generations lived and died knowing nothing but this.
 We’re no closer to ending this struggle than he was.”